Last Updated: October 17, 2024

 An LLC is a popular entity choice because it offers personal asset protection; as long as you operate properly, your personal belongings are usually safe if something goes wrong with the business.
 There’s also a lot of flexibility and easy management that comes with an LLC compared to a corporation.

 Before we begin, we should note that this guide is all about setting up a domestic New Hampshire LLC.
-If you’re looking at a foreign LLC or professional limited liability company (PLLC) ventures, you’ll need a different roadmap.
+We’ll also discuss how to form a professional LLC (PLLC), an LLC organized by licensed professionals like doctors and lawyers.
+If you’re looking at a foreign LLC venture, you’ll need a different roadmap.

 1. Name your New Hampshire LLC